FilippoVissani/artifact-2021-ecoop-xc/README.md

 # XC: Scala DSL implementation

-## XC/Scala: an XC implementation as an internal Scala domain-specific language (DSL)
+XC/Scala is a Scala-internal domain-specific language (DSL) implementation of the XC research language for distributed adaptive computing.

+## Overview

 - **Where?** The source code of the implementation can be found under `src/main/scala`, package `xc`
 - **What?** The DSL implementation includes the components described in the paper, namely: